cseifert/vagrant-typo3-contribution/README.md

 The Vagrant configuration was tested on Windows with VirtualBox.
 Other OS or VMWare has not been tried so far.

 ## Feedback
-This repository and the vagrant file is very new and I welcome your feedback for optimization.
+This repository and the vagrant file is still in progress and I welcome your feedback for optimization.
 Just give me a note if it helped you or if there are problems you discovered.
 The configuration was tested on Windows.